There are two huge things you can do to greenify your closet: buying less and buying smarter.

 When it comes to buying smarter, it’s super important to know which materials deserve a place in your sustainable wardrobe.

 In this post, we’re going over the most used synthetic and natural materials.
-Some are more eco-friendly, some are less.
+Some are more eco-friendly, some are not so green.
 Some are ethical, some are questionable.

 I think that for the most part, we tend to believe that anything that’s natural is sustainable and all those things that we call synthetic or artificial belong in the no-no list.
 Not only in fashion but also when we talk about food or beauty.

 When it comes to the fashion industry, for the longest time I didn’t second guess materials like cotton, wool and silk while giving a dirty look to nylon, polyester and spandex.

 I do prefer using natural fabrics to any kind of microplastic-producing synthetic material, but still things are more complex than that and we often have to pay attention to the details: is X material organic?
 Is it a blend?
 Recyclable?
 Recycled?
 Compostable?

 Oh, but if you want to learn about the newest and most innovative materials in the industry, you can subscribe to my newsletter here, where we break down a new fashion innovation every Wednesday.
 It’s a fun read, I promise 💌

 There are lots of variations of synthetic materials.
 The first ones started being widely used in the 1930s and today they make up most of our closets.